Spring / Summer 2019

 Happy to share Akiko‘s latest poster for “The Road to Mandalay” which will be shown at the Venice film Festival starting today.

-Mark Ulriksen will have his first retrospective exhibition in Paris this September.
+Mark Ulriksen is having his first retrospective exhibition in Paris this September.
 Congratualtions Mark!

 Spring / Summer 2016

-Mark Ulriksen‘s latest cover for The New Yorker
+Mark Ulriksen‘s / Cover / The New Yorker /